Performance Ratio (PR) KPI

 The ratio of the actual output of a solar plant to the output if the system operated at its nominal efficiency under standard test conditions.

-Performance Ratio (PR) Interpretation
+Measuring Performance Ratio (PR) in Practice

 Common Pitfalls